december garden chores

 I’M MAD ABOUT SEED.
 So mad that I have to have “rules” for seed shopping, like restraining myself before binging in the new catalogs until I do a careful inventory of leftovers.
 My most important rules: I buy organic seed when available, and seek out regionally appropriate varieties, too, in the hopes of best garden success, since seed is a living thing that has adapted over generations to the conditions where it was raised, and I want to make it feel at home here.
 Here’s the whole story, plus links to great sources.

 EARLY DECEMBER is prime time to inventory leftover seeds (which should be stored in a cool, dry place).
 A friend stashes his in the fridge, first sealing in zipper bags with the air squeezed out, then placing the bags in a sealed plastic box rather than having strays get lost among the yogurt and mayonnaise.
+Mine are in a closet in my cool, dry mud room.
 To test your germination rate, here’s how.
 Or start with my Seed Viability Chart.

 TOSS THOSE MORE THAN a few years old and make a list of what you’ll need.
 My list of favorite seed sources is on the Resource Links page, and my Seed Series of interviews with seed breeders and sellers (in podcasts and transcripts).

 SHOP, YES.
 SOW, NO (unless you’re in a frost-free zone).
 Use my free online calculator, inserting your frost-free date first, to calculate when the sowing begins.
-(By the way: It’s no time soon around here, like February for some really early things.
+(By the way: It’s no time soon around here, like February for some really early things—the leeks and onions.
 When it is time: 18 confidence-building tips for starting seeds.)

 vegetable & flower gardens

 ALERT!
-REDUCE 2016 PESTS now by reducing places they overwinter.
+REDUCE FUTURE PESTS now by reducing places they overwinter.
 Squash bugs, cabbage worms and more can be limited with extra-good cleanup, like this.
 Author and longtime friend Ken Druse and I explained our tactics in this story and podcast.
 For instance, be extra-vigilant cleaning up under fruit trees, as fallen fruit and foliage allowed to overwinter in place invites added troubles next season.
+But…again, you don’t want to be so tidy that it upends any ecological balance, so have a read about saner cleanup here.

 VOLE PATROL: I continue year-round setting out mousetraps in special boxes like this, or under buckets or cans in the garden where I see any activity.
 Mice are a primary vector for Lyme ticks, another reason I try to limit their population in the immediate area.
 Again: Never use mothballs!